 “When my daughter started school after Thorne,” says Ulrich, “she had so much self-confidence, and she was so caring towards her classmates.
 Other moms were constantly asking me where she’d gone to preschool.”

-This sponsored story by Karen Barbuscia supports the Main Line Parent Community.
-Photography by Abbe Foreman Photography.
+This story supports the Main Line Parent Community and was written by Karen Barbuscia with photography by Abbe Foreman Photography.